darrikonn/td-cli/README.md

 This results in a database instance at `~/.something_else.db`

 ### Editor
 When editing a todo, `td <id> edit`, you can both specify the todo's `name` and the todo's `details`.
-If no option is specified, your todo will be opened in `vi` by default where you can edit the todo's details.
+If no option is specified, your todo will be opened in `vi` by default (your `environement EDITOR` will override this) where you can edit the todo's details.
 You can change the default editor by updating your config:
 ```cfg
 [settings]
 editor: nvim